marcoguerri/marcoguerri.github.io/_posts/2013-10-07-gentoo-dmcrypt.markdown

     grub-install /dev/sda

 This only works as long as df output is not broken.
-If /etc/mtab is empty, then an error is raised (df: cannot read table of mounted file systems).
-A quick workaround is to manually add the entry for the boot parition as shown below, which is enough to make grub-install work.
+If /etc/mtab is empty, an error is raised (df: cannot read table of mounted file systems).
+A quick workaround is to manually add to /etc/mtab the following entry for the boot partition:

     /dev/sda1 /boot ext4 rw,relatime,data=ordered 0 0"

 The initial ramdisk responsible for mounting the encrypted device must then be created.
-This should contain cryptsetup tools and all the relative dependencies listed below.
+This should contain cryptsetup tools and all the relative dependencies listed by ldd.

     livecd boot # ldd /sbin/cryptsetup